Current

 The Memorial Foundation for Jewish Culture honored me with a 2025 Fellowship Grant to continue my series Living Waters, inspired by Jewish teachings on environmental stewardship, addressing ocean pollution, and featuring embedded short videos that highlight the ethical imperative to protect our planet."

 Yona Verwer is a Dutch-born multidisciplinary visual artist and curator based in New York City.
-Her work delves into themes of heritage, immigration, ecology, and spirituality, offering a rich exploration of cultural identity and the interconnectedness of the human experience.
+Her work delves into themes of heritage, immigration, ecology, and spirituality, offering an exploration of cultural identity and the interconnectedness of the human experience.

 Verwer’s art has been showcased in over 30 museum exhibitions worldwide, including venues such as the Jerusalem Biennale, Vienna Jewish Museum, Heller Museum, Reginald Lewis Museum of African-American Art, Yeshiva University Museum, Ein Harod Museum, the Bronx Museum, Mizel Museum, and the Holocaust Memorial Center.